Skip to Content

 Valletta is perfect to wander around – small enough that you can’t get lost, not too much traffic, with tucked-away churches and original 16th-century buildings now converted into shops, restaurants and boutique hotels to explore.
 The city is a photographers’ paradise with an endless supply of vintage shopfronts and artfully peeling doors.

 Valletta was designed on a grid pattern to bring cool sea breezes in, with narrow, hilly streets and tall buildings to keep it shady.
 So even in summer its not sweltering hot.
-And there plenty of cafés to stop off at where you can pick up a coffee and a pastizzi (a local flaky pastry filled with ricotta – or more unusually mushy peas).
+And there plenty of cafés to stop off at where you can pick up a coffee and a pastizzi (a local flaky pastry which is filled with ricotta – or more unusually with mushy peas).

 Malta has its modern side too – in among the traditional architecture, the new City Gate and Parliament Building are a real contrast.
 They were designed by Italian architect Renzo Piano and use the same kind of stone as the surrounding buildings, but still really stand out against traditional Valletta – and have been controversial with the locals.